Shravan-3501/Memory-Allocation-System/README.md

 Similar functions have been implemented in part 3 but using AVL Trees.

 All the codes have been implemented using `java` programming language.

+## Usage
+Standard java commands can be used to execute the files.
+Use `javac .* file_name.java` to compile the file and `java file_name` to execute it.

+Set the name of the input and output files as required in the file `Driver.java`.